Debate Chamber Summer Schools

 ‘It was a fantastic opportunity to discover new areas of maths that I would otherwise have not been introduced to through the A Level syllabus.
 I enjoyed the course and would thoroughly recommend it to anyone interested in approaching more challenging maths problems.’

 The Medicine Summer School is split into five 2-day programmes, each covering a different area of medical practice.
 Students will be given the opportunity to work alongside practising medical students to develop the theoretical and applied skills necessary to become a doctor.

 ‘Debate Chamber’s Medicine Summer School was great!
 I learnt in great detail about medical topics such as oncology, paediatrics and epidemiology.
 Suturing bananas was a highlight for me and I would thoroughly recommend the course for anyone considering medicine as a career.’

 We also have a Young Doctors Summer School, which covers some of the more accessible medical topics for students aged 11-14.

 Debate Chamber is committed to ensuring that financial circumstances do not prevent any student from attending our events.
-Students can apply for bursaries covering up to 95% of the course fee through our website.
+Students are able to apply for bursaries covering up to 90% of the course fee through our website.